Ishticode/ivy-manual-embeddings-/README.md

 # ivy-manual-embeddings
 Note: This is not how embedding functionality would be implemented into the actual ivy lib.
+That has been done in embedding_layer_proto or embedding_frozen branch in my ivy repository (forked from unifyai/ivy)

 Some embedding layer implementation using ivy library.
 Just for fun.
 It is based on [NYCTaxiFare dataset](https://www.kaggle.com/tanyildizderya/nyctaxifares) from kaggle (cut down to 120,000 rows).
 Most of the feature extraction is similar to Jose Portilla's.